Worcester Theft Lawyer

 The same statute that prohibits the taking of property from another prohibits the receipt of the same types of items.
 In this way, the statute could punish both the taker of the items and the receiver.
 However, much like the core theft statute, the prosecutor must prove knowledge of criminality.

 The possession of stolen goods laws state that a defendant is only guilty if they know that the item is stolen when they take possession.
 A defendant may argue in court that they took the item without knowledge of its status and when they learned that it was stolen took it to the police.
-A Worcester theft lawyer could help a person fight against allegations of receiving stolen property.
+A Worcester theft attorney could help a person fight against allegations of receiving stolen property.

 Penalties for Theft Offenses